HHS/HHS-BizFlow/README.md

 1. Copy the module JAR file and its dependent library JAR files.

 	* From (build machine):
-		* usastaff/dist/lib/*.jar
+		* usastaff/dist/*
 	* To (target environment):
 		* <server_dir>/usastaff/

 ### Usage
-The deployed module can be run on demand as a stand alone application.
-For on-demand run, assuming that the module is already built by ANT script following the build instruction above, you may use ANT script with run target.
+The deployed module can be run on demand or as a stand alone application.

-	ant run
+For UNIX environment, make the run script executable.

+	cd <server_dir>/usastaff
+	chmod 744 run.sh

+For on-demand run, execute the shell script in command line.

+	./run.sh

 For regular usage in server environment, it is expected to be executed periodically by a cron job.